wso2/docs-ei/en/micro-integrator/docs/quick-start-guide/quick-start-guide.md

 ### Run on Kubernetes

-Once you have [set up your
-workspace](#QuickStartwithWSO2MicroIntegrator-Setuptheworkspace) , you
-can run the HelloWorld service on Kubernetes:
+Once you have [set up your workspace](#set-up-the-workspace), you can run the HelloWorld service on Kubernetes:

 #### Install Minikube